 Shifting from Procedures to Proficiency

-The 2025 update responds to a deeper concern that persistent proficiency gaps are clearly linked to recurring risk across nuclear plants and sites.
+This highlights a deeper concern, which is that persistent proficiency gaps are clearly linked to recurring risk across nuclear plants and sites.
 These issues aren’t failures of compliance, but more so, failures of capability under pressure.
-With this guidance, INPO elevates proficiency management to be as critical to plant reliability as technical systems, maintenance strategy, and procedural controls.
+Leading organizations need to elevate proficiency management to be as critical to plant reliability as technical systems, maintenance strategy, and procedural controls.

-The 2025 update observes that events linked to risk recognition and workforce proficiency had not improved.
-Nearly a third of the consequential events still occurring across the nuclear industry were linked to how individuals and teams assess, respond to, or misjudge high-risk operational scenarios, despite being qualified on paper.
+The events that persist across nuclear organizations today are largely linked to risk recognition and workforce proficiency.
+Nearly a third of the consequential events still occurring across the nuclear industry are tied to how individuals and teams assess, respond to, or misjudge high-risk operational scenarios, despite being qualified on paper.

-This is what led INPO to introduce Recommendation 8: Recognize and Mitigate Proficiency Shortfalls.
-It formalizes the expectation that proficiency should be managed proactively as a risk variable, not just assumed based on training records alone.
+This operational reality makes it clear that proficiency should be managed proactively as a risk variable, not just assumed based on training records alone.

 Why Training Completion Isn’t the Same as Proficiency in Nuclear Operations

-Many of the events cited in the updated IER occurred even though formal training requirements had been met.
-Personnel were technically qualified, but still made decisions or errors that contributed to equipment failures, unplanned scrams, or safety actuations.
+Many of the events across the industry occur even though formal training requirements have been met.
+Personnel are technically qualified, but still make decisions or errors that contribute to equipment failures, unplanned shutdowns, or safety actuations.

-What INPO’s Recommendation 8 Really Means for Nuclear Energy Organizations
+What Active Proficiency Management Really Means for Nuclear Energy Organizations

 - Monitor proficiency across roles and teams continuously, not just at initial qualification